Cubanate: History

+Initial career

+Graham Rayner originally used the name Cubanate for various one-off shows in the UK during the early 1990s.
+By 1992 however, the band's lineup became solidified with Marc Heal, Phil Barry, and Steve Etheridge joining Rayner.
+They released a demo cassette in the summer of 1992, titled UK 92.
+It featured six songs which eventually found their way to the band's album.
 Cubanate played their first UK tour in November 1992 supporting leftfield UK techno duo Sheep on Drugs.
 The group signed to Berlin's Dynamica Records shortly afterwards.
-Rayner and Etheridge departed after the first Machinery single, "Body Burn" (1993).
-The pair were replaced by Julian Beeston (ex – Nitzer Ebb drummer).
+The band's debut album, Antimatter, saw a UK release in 1993.
+After the release of the album's lead single, "Body Burn", Rayner and Etheridge departed from the band in order to form K-Nitrate.
+The pair were replaced by Julian Beeston (former Nitzer Ebb drummer).

-In May 1994, the Metal EP was Single of the Week in Melody Maker magazine and later that year Cubanate received media attention when they were weirdly paired with Carcass for what turned out to be a notoriously violent UK tour ending in death threats to Heal and an on-air confrontation on the Radio One Rock Show with Bruce Dickinson.
+In early 1994, the band released the Metal EP which featured two new songs ("Angeldust" and "Metal") plus a few Antimatter remixes.
+In May of that year, the Metal EP was Single of the Week in Melody Maker magazine.
+Later that year, Cubanate received media attention when they were paired with Carcass for what turned out to be a notoriously violent UK tour ending in death threats to Heal.
+There was also an on-air confrontation on the Radio One Rock Show with Bruce Dickinson.
+In 1995, Antimatter was belatedly released in the US with an altered tracklisting.

-The second album Cyberia (1995) spawned the hit single "Oxyacetylene", generally considered Cubanate's creative peak.
+The second album Cyberia (1995) spawned the hit single "Oxyacetylene".
 The album peaked at No. 3 on the CMJ RPM Chart in the U.S. For live work around the Cyberia tour the band hired Shep Ashton on guitar and Darren Bennett on keyboards.
 After 1996, Ashton and Bennett were replaced by Roddy Stone (currently fronting UK metal act Viking Skull) and David Bianchi (who later went on to become manager of rock bands The Enemy and Boy Kill Boy).

 The third album, Barbarossa (1996) continued the crossover format, and despite being name-checked as influences by bands such as The Prodigy, the group decided a change was clearly needed.

 Signed in the United States to Wax Trax!
-Recordings for the act's fourth and final official full-length album to date, Interference (1998) was a departure from Cubanate's earlier techno experiments with a strong drum and bass influence that alienated some of their traditionalist fans but was heralded as revelatory by others.
+Recordings for the act's fourth and final official album to date, Interference (1998) was a departure from Cubanate's earlier techno experiments with a strong drum and bass influence that alienated some of their traditionalist fans, but was heralded as revelatory by others.
 The album was co-produced by Rhys Fulber.